 On your way out, if you have a Mauli (a red fabric bracelet), you can tie it to the Grilled gate in the center of the prayer hall between the two doors.
-Outside of the shrine, some vendors selling chador have been quite aggressive in their sales practices, so be prepared for that.
+Outside the shrine, some vendors selling chador have been quite aggressive in their sales practices, so be prepared for that.

 Any other information

 Best Time to Visit: Mumbai has beautiful weather throughout the year.
-Except for the summers, the climate is rather stable.
+Except for the summers, the climate is relatively stable.
 However, the best time to visit is between July and April.
 Throughout this period, you will be reasonably comfortable.

 - URS: Pir Haji Ali Shah Bukhari’s (R.A.)
 U.R.S.
 (Death Anniversary) occurs on the 16th of (Rabi-ul-Aakhir / Rabi-al-Thaany) (17th Shab).
 According to its objectives, the Trust performs all obligatory Islamic ceremonies and distributes Niyaaz (Food / Sweets) to all devotees & visitors.

 - On the 16th of each Islamic month, following Namaaz-e-Isha (17th Shab), a special program of Milad and prayers is held in commemoration of Pir Haji Ali Shah Bukhari’s U.R.S.
 (R.A.).
 The Trust to everybody present distributes Niyaaz.

-- Eid-E-Milad-un-Nabi: To commemorate Eid-E-Milad-un-Nabi – the 12th Rabi-al Awal (Birth Anniversary of Prophet Mohamed (S.A.W.S.), the Trust hosts a viewing of the Prophet’s hallowed relics following Namaaz-e-Zuhr.
+- Eid-E-Milad-un-Nabi: To commemorate Eid-E-Milad-un-Nabi – the 12th Rabi-al Awal (Birth Anniversary of Prophet Mohamed (S.A.W.S.), the Trust hosts a viewing of the Prophet’s holy relics following Namaaz-e-Zuhr.
 At dusk (Maghrib), prayers are offered (Fateha), and Niyaaz is distributed.